illuminerdi/nanowrimo/README.txt

 == REQUIREMENTS:

-* ruby 1.8.6
+* ruby 1.8.7 or 1.9.2 (tested in both)
-* mechanize 0.9.3
+* nokogiri 1.4.3.1

 == INSTALL:

-* sudo gem install nanowrimo
+* gem install nanowrimo

 == LICENSE:

 (The MIT License)

-Copyright (c) 2009 Joshua Clingenpeel
+Copyright (c) 2010 Joshua Clingenpeel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the